 Experience Heavenly Ski Resort

 Spring Break understandably marks the closing of ski season, but Heavenly Mountain Resort in South Lake Tahoe remains a must-visit destination this time of year.
 While opportunities to hit the lingering snow are readily available, you can also hop on the gondola for a ride with an incredible view included.
-During Spring Break, a gondola ride provides a perfect picture vantage point for observing the changing seasonal terrain, all from a bird’s eye view.
+During Spring Break, a gondola ride provides a perfect picture vantage point for observing the changing seasonal terrain, all from a bird’s-eye view.

 Relax in North Lake Tahoe